annemarietannengrund/ObsidianSpeechToText/README.md

 see also what to do if you are having multiple file name formats in your audio folder [here](#a-mixed-source-string-date-file-name-pattern-folder).

-### language code parameters
-Have your language better understood by customizing it according to the audio source you have at hand.

-you can now pass a language codes longer than 2 characters.
-I havent checked the behavior for whisper, but this should enable a more custom language for the usage of the google translator.

-when you pass in a 2 letter code the script will adapt it for google in a limited fashion like so: `de` -> `de-DE` the 2 letter code is the main focus since its the standard used by openai's whisper model which I favor.

 ### Action Keywords
 Action Keywords are this tools way of formatting a transcribed text by commands said during the recording. the default action keywords are contained in `Config.ACTION_KEYWORDS` in `main.py::Config` along with a short